BeehiveForum/BeehiveForum/docs/readme.txt

 as the PHP script you want it to affect, sans it's extension. i.e. for the thread list you would create a style sheet named thread_list.css and place it in the same folder as the main style.css.
-Beehive will automatically find and use this style sheet automatically in preference to the main style.css.
+Beehive will automatically find and use this style sheet in preference to the main style.css.

 There is one caveat though of course (isn't there always?).
 When Beehive encounters the per-file style sheet it will leave out the main style.css so any